jdunkerley/jdunkerley/AWS Recipe Collection.md

 Starting with a time-based trigger in we run a process to generate a list of work to do.
 Each item of work can then be gathered, processed and stored.
 In the picture above, CloudWatch is used to provide a cron style trigger which runs a first Lambda function.
 This function works out what work is needed to be done and stores the item in a Simple Queue Service (SQS) queue.
 A second lambda watches this queue and is then triggered in parallel to pick up the items and begin processing.
 The results of this lambda can then be stored in an S3 bucket for later use.

-The serverless services allow us to implement this simple event driven data pipeline in an incredibly short period of time.
+The serverless services allow us to implement this simple event-driven data pipeline in an incredibly short period of time.
 The event messaging is all built into the AWS architecture and makes it straight forward to plug together components to build complex pipelines.

 Each event becomes its own execution.
 This isolates issues down to that specific record.
 If the lambda crashes, then it only affects the single record passing through and allows the others to proceed.
 This single record as a single invocation also allows us to leverage the scalability of lambda and run hundreds (or even thousands) in parallel.